A rational look at punishment in dog training

 - Electric fences

-A little side point on electric collars: they go off even when your dog is not barking.
-A loud truck or the door bell are enough to set it off most times.
-When it comes to excellent timing, I can think of better mechanisms…
+A little side point on electric collars: if they are volume-triggered, can’t they conceivably go off even when your dog is not barking?
+A loud truck or the door bell would be enough, then, no?
+I don’t know about you, but I don’t want to find out on my dog.

-Regardless of my personal views, here is a list of disadvantages of using aversive-based methods in training:
+Putting my personal views aisde, here is a list of disadvantages of using aversive-based methods in training:

 - Frequent violence leads many dogs to become fearful of their owners.
-A little study of their body language will clearly attest to that.
-Some dogs become “hand-shy” as a result of violence: they shrink away from approaching hands.
+Just look at their body language.
+Some dogs become “hand-shy” and shrink (or bite) at an approaching hand.

-- A dog will stop an unwanted behaviour quicker in response to aversive methods than through reward-based techniques, granted.
+- Using aversives to stop a behaviour can be expedient, granted.
 But in the long-term, a behaviour taught through rewards is more resistant to extinction.
+And you haven’t damaged the relationship in the process.

-- Many dogs who are frequently trained with aversive methods will ‘shut’ down.
-They won’t be showing bad behaviours, but they will be the shadow of themselves, showing less curiosity, lust for life, or initiative.
-Do you want a robot, or a dog?
+- Many dogs who are frequently trained with aversive methods will shut down (learned helplessness).
+They won’t be showing unwanted behaviour, because they have lost spontaneity.
+They are shadow of dogs, robots.
+Do you want a companion, or a prisoner of war?

-Before you worry about spoiling the dog, note that there is a flurry of positive-only training methods which are producing armies of good canine citizens.
+Before you worry about spoiling the dog, note that force-free training has produced armies of reliably trained and extremely polite canine citizens.

 But what it boils down to, for me, is this: If there is an alternative method with equally acceptable results, why would I choose the unpleasant one?